Penguin - Sulphur Creek

 Penguin - Sulphur Creek has a typical household mix, with a fairly typical median household size

-Family households constitute 70.1% of all households, including 25.7% couples with children, 34.3% couples without children, and 9.8% single parent families.
-Non-family households account for the remaining 29.9%, with lone person households at 28.1% and group households comprising 1.8%.
-The median household size is 2.3 people, which aligns with the average in the Rest of Tas.
+Family households dominate at 70.1% of all households, comprising 25.7% couples with children, 34.3% couples without children, and 9.8% single parent families.
+Non-family households make up the remaining 29.9%, with lone person households at 28.1% and group households comprising 1.8% of the total.
+The median household size of 2.3 people matches the Regional Tas. average.

 Frequently Asked Questions - Households